Funhouse (Pink album): Tour

 European, Australian and North American tour dates for the Funhouse Tour were announced to support the album in early 2009.
 The first leg of the Funhouse Tour would go throughout Europe.
 Pink later did a 3-month stint in Australia.
 The third leg of the tour took place in North America, with 11 dates in the United States and 1 date in Canada.
 The fourth leg consisted of 3 months around Europe, starting in Dublin, Ireland on October 14 and finishing December 20 in Hannover, Germany.

 Pink broke her own record in Australia where she sold-out seventeen shows in Melbourne (more than any other city).
 Melbourne also had the most tickets and had the biggest revenue.
 Pink also sold out seven consecutive shows in Sydney in a collective week, all within forty minutes.
 The overwhelming demand for shows in Australia made Pink surpass her record-breaking run of 35 sold-out shows achieved on the 2007 Australian leg of the I'm Not Dead Tour.
 The Funhouse Tour made 58 shows in Australia, which made Pink the most successful artist to ever tour the country.
 Other records broken by the tour included the most shows at the Sydney Entertainment Centre and Brisbane Entertainment Centre.

 Also, the tour dates announced in the US would become the first time that Pink would tour in her home country since 2006.
 The first show was held in Seattle in September 2009 and twelve dates later the US leg of the tour ended in New York City.

 With the release of the album's Tour Edition, a live album was released featuring live performances of twelve songs, plus "Push You Away", a studio track which was previously unreleased; the song is also included on The Tour Edition.
 While the DVD includes 23 live performances, including 2 bonus performances.
 A Blu-ray version of the DVD was also released.
-The album and DVD were recorded in Sydney, Australia on July 17 and July 18.
+The album and DVD were recorded in Sydney, Australia on July 17 and 18.

 A year later, she did the Funhouse Summer Carnival Tour in Europe.